Pedro Muñoz (Chilean footballer)

-Pedro Emiliano Muñoz Zuñiga, (born 9 June 1986) is a Chilean footballer who plays for Deportes Melipilla as a forward.
+Pedro Emiliano Muñoz Zuñiga (born 9 June 1986) is a Chilean former footballer who played as a winger.

 Career

-O'Higgins

 Muñoz was signed by O'Higgins for 3 years in the beginning of the 2015–16 season.
 He came to the celestes after seven years in Universidad de Concepción, where was managed by Pablo Sánchez.

+Muñoz retired in mid-2025.
+His last club was Deportes Melipilla.

+Post-retirement

+Following his retirement, Muñoz became a football agent.